symfony/symfony-docs/introduction/from_flat_php_to_symfony.rst

 By now, the application has evolved from a single PHP file into a structure that is organized and allows for code reuse.
 You should be happier, but far from being satisfied.
-For example, the routing system is fickle, and wouldn't recognize that the list page - ``/index.php``  - should be accessible also via ``/`` (if Apache rewrite rules were added).
+For example, the routing system is fickle, and would not recognize that the list page - ``/index.php``  - should be accessible also via ``/`` (if Apache rewrite rules were added).
 Also, instead of developing the blog, a lot of time is being spent working on the "architecture" of the code (e.g.